cliffordcele/SQLChallenges/1. Danny's Dinner/README.md

 2. **How many days has each customer visited the restaurant?**
-* Group the orders made in the sales table by the customer_id
+* Group the orders made in the sales table by the customer_id.
-* Use the distinct count function on order_date to count the number of unique dates per customer
+* Use the distinct count function on order_date to count the number of unique dates per customer.

 ```SQL
 SELECT customer_id,